BBC News at Six: History

 The Six O'Clock News, as the bulletin was originally titled, was part of the second revamp of BBC1's early evening news and current affairs lineup in as many years.
 In October 1983, the BBC had replaced the long-running 5:40 pm BBC Evening News, as well as current affairs and regional news programme Nationwide, with Sixty Minutes, an attempt to integrate regional and national news and current affairs in a single broadcast; it began with a fifteen-minute news segment similar to the Evening News.
 However, it lasted less than a year, ending the following July, and for the next five weeks, the BBC Evening News was reinstated at 5:40 pm, finally ending on 31 August 1984.

 A bulletin presented by Sue Lawley and Nicholas Witchell.
 This set design was in use from 3 September 1984 to 12 April 1993.

-The new programme launched the following Monday, 3 September, and was originally presented by Sue Lawley and Nicholas Witchell with Newsnight presenter Jeremy Paxman as the first relief newsreader.
+The new programme launched the following Monday, 3 September, and was originally presented by Sue Lawley and Nicholas Witchell with future Newsnight presenter Jeremy Paxman as the first relief newsreader.
 Andrew Harvey, Philip Hayton, and Frances Coverdale were also regular relief presenters in the early years.
 The new programme was twice as long as the previous bulletins, with a running time of 30 minutes.

 In 1988, the Six O'Clock News studio was invaded during a live broadcast by a female group protesting against Britain's Section 28 (a law against the "promotion" of homosexuality in schools).
 Witchell grappled with the protesters and is said to have sat on one woman, provoking the memorable front-page headline in the Daily Mirror, "Beeb man sits on lesbian".
 Lawley left the Six O'Clock News later that year, followed by Witchell a year later, although he would return as a relief presenter intermittently until 1999.
 From 1989, the programme was mainly presented by two of Peter Sissons, Anna Ford, Andrew Harvey and Moira Stuart, with other BBC journalists such as Witchell, Hayton, John Humphrys, Michael Buerk, Jill Dando, Laurie Mayer, Mike Smartt and Chris Lowe also occasionally presenting.